-Recent dramatic writing projects focus on rebels and outsiders in local history.
-These include the opera librettos The Captivation of Eunice Williams (with composer Paul Kimper) and The Garden of Martyrs (with composer Eric Sawyer), as well as the screwball comedy Nobody’s Girl, to debut at the Northampton Academy of Music in 2014.
+His dramatic writing projects focus on rebels and outsiders in local history.
+These include the opera librettos The Captivation of Eunice Williams (2004, with composer Paul Kimper) and The Garden of Martyrs (2013, with composer Eric Sawyer), as well as the screwball comedy Nobody’s Girl, which debuted at the Northampton Academy of Music in 2014.
 With Sawyer, he is currently working on an operatic adaptation of Barry Werth’s The Scarlet Professor, With colleague Gina Kaufmann and composer Aaron Jones, he is adapting Tirso de Molina’s original Don Juan play, The Trickster of Seville, into the new musical Donny Johns, set on a contemporary college campus.

 Erdman has served as Editor of the journal Theatre Topics, and received the Outstanding Teacher Award from the College of Humanities and Fine Arts.
 He chaired the UMass Department of Theater, 2002-2007.